 All volunteers (Board Members, Managers, Coaches, Team Moms…) MUST fill out every year a Little League Volunteer Application before the season begins.

-(To obtain a form go to www.denvillebaseball.org click on Registration and then click on Volunteer Form)
+(To obtain a form go to www.denvillebaseball.org and scroll down on the right-hand side of the page, and then click on Volunteer Form)

 Include a copy of a government-issued photo ID for verification.